Aug 31, 2020

 Google Ads may be deluged with business owners making their mark, but there are avenues yet to be conquered.
 Video is a perfect example of an untapped resource with plenty of potential for growth.

-Throughout this article, you'll get a closer look at the ways Google Ads feature in videos and how to make them work for you.
+Let’s take a closer look at the ways Google Ads feature in videos and how to make them work for you.

 Before you begin with the intricacies of linking ads to streaming video, you need a Google and YouTube account.
-Once set up, create your Google Ads account.
+Once you’ve set those up, create your Google Ads account.
 Now, you’re ready to get connected and start your campaign with these easy steps:

 From your Google Ads page, select the setup option, and proceed to link your accounts.
 YouTube should be one of the options listed in the account panel.
-If you have multiple YouTube channels, you can choose the ones relevant to your advertisement.
+If you have multiple YouTube channels, you can choose the ones relevant to your ad.

 Create and Specify Campaign Conditions